ris58h/WebCalm/README.md

 - Language injections in tags and attributes.
 - Formatting.

-Not planned features:
+Not to be implemented:
 - Template engines support.
 - Frameworks support.
-- Other JavaScript based languages support.
+- Other JavaScript-based languages support.
 <!-- Plugin description end -->